Rust1667/ArchTitus/README.md

+In this fork:
+- formatting, partitioning and mounting won't be done by this script.
+It must be done manually before running the script
-shortened URL for scripts/curl-install.sh: https://t.ly/Gsuns
+- shortened URL for scripts/curl-install.sh: https://t.ly/Gsuns
+- removed GRUB customization
+- modified some of the auto-installed packages according to personal preferences

 # Resurrecting Project